TribalScale/rmock/README.md

 To include the rMock library in your actual testsuite, you will need to copy the rMock.brs file found on the `/source` folder.
 Make sure to include this file within `/source` folder on your project.
 It can be placed within any subfolder under `/source`

 You can find more as to how to use the `Mock` library from the documentation.

+To generate `rMock.brs`, you need to have `node` and `npm` installed.
+Once you have both running in your environment, Simply running `node scripts.js` would create the rMock.brs file.
+The purpose of this file is to create a single file code base that could be dropped in like a library in the main project.

 ### Prerequisites